Maternal Mortality Review Committee (MMRC)

 What you need to know

-The Nebraska MMRC is guided by Nebraska Revised Statute 71-3404 – 71-3411.
+The MMRC is a multidisciplinary team that has been active since 2014 and is guided by Nebraska Revised Statute 71-3404 – 71-3411.
 In part, the statute declares there is a need for the number and causes of maternal death to be examined through comprehensive review.
 The MMRC reviews all deaths of pregnant and postpartum women in Nebraska to determine the six following measures:

 The MMRC seeks to include members working in and representing communities that are diverse with regard to race, ethnicity, immigration status, and English proficiency.
 Additionally, the MMRC aims to include members from differing geographic regions in the state, including both rural and urban areas.

 The MMRC meets four times a year.
-Three meetings are held virtually, and one is held in person in the Lincoln/Omaha metro area.
+Three meetings are held virtually and one is held in person in the Lincoln/Omaha metro area.
 All meetings are three hours long.
-Additionally, there is a time commitment required outside of quarterly meetings.
-It is expected that committee members will spend up to four hours of dedicated time for record review, correspondence, and planning prior to each meeting.
+Additionally, there is an estimated four hour per quarter time commitment required outside of quarterly meetings for record review, correspondence, and planning prior to each meeting.

-The MMRC is a multidisciplinary team and has been active since 2014.
-The team intends to fill two positions.
-Online onboarding will be scheduled based on accepted applicants' availability and be completed prior to the MMRC's October 30th, 2024 meeting.
+The team intends to fill up to three positions this year.
+A virtual onboarding session will be scheduled based on accepted applicants' availability and will be completed prior to the MMRC's July 29, 2026 meeting.

-Please complete the online application.
-Applications are due by June 21, 2024.
+Please complete the online application at https://www.surveymonkey.com/r/CPZ3XR6 or by clicking here.
+Applications are due by May 15, 2026.

 Maternal Mortality in Nebraska